‘Multiple fatalities’ after Illinois dust storm causes multi-vehicle pileup

 According to Farmersville Waggoner Ambulance Service, a large number of vehicles were on fire and produced heavy smoke.
 ISP confirmed two commercial vehicles were on fire but were extinguished.

+Evan Anderson, 25, who was returning home to St. Louis from Chicago, said a semi turned before striking his vehicle, sparing him from even more damage.

+“You couldn’t even see,” Anderson said.
+“People try to slow down and other people didn’t, and I just got plowed into.
+There were just so many cars and semitrucks with so much momentum behind them.”

 More than 30 people were transported to hospitals in nearby Litchfield and Springfield.
-State police officials also said there were multiple fatalities but did not provide an exact number in a Monday afternoon update.
+State police officials said at least six people were killed.

-Officials added that I-55 is currently shut down in both directions for 28 miles from milepost 52 near Farmersville, to milepost 80 near Divernon.
+I-55 was shut down in both directions in Montgomery County, 75 miles (120 kilometers) north of St. Louis, and likely won’t reopen until Tuesday.

 According to a Facebook post from Springfield Fire Fighters Local 37, hazmat workers have been dispatched to the scene.